brooklynrail/brooklynrail-platform/content/people/donna-kessinger.md

   Director and Curator at ChaShaMa’s Space to Create and Present programs in Matawan, New Jersey.
 While she was Executive Director of the Monmouth Museum her Contemporary Arts based Autism focused programming won the 2021 Jersey Shore IMPACT 100 Grant.
-As and Independent Curator and Artist, she has a passion for creating programs that embrace inclusion, social justice, and diversity including working with kids born into gangs in the Young Curators Unplugged project in Newark, New Jersey and creating art exhibitions programs
+As an Independent Curator and Artist, she has a passion for creating programs that embrace inclusion, social justice, and diversity including working with kids born into gangs in the Young Curators Unplugged project in Newark, New Jersey and creating art exhibitions programs